insulation and r-value for commercial roofs

 Do you need to get to an R-30, or can you re-roof?

-Hopefully now you have a clear understanding of what a roofing contractor will do to give you the best roofing options depending on your situation.
+Hopefully, now you have a clear understanding of what a roofing contractor does to give you the best roofing options for your situation.

 What do you think?

-Do you think you’ll be eligible for an SRM system?
+Do you think you’ll be eligible for a roof coating system?
 Are you certain that you’ll need to remove everything down to the deck and hit that new R-value number?

 Contacting a roofing contractor so they can pull core samples and do an infrared inspection is a great start.